ManticoreGamesInc/platform-documentation/src/tutorials/ability_tutorial.md

 3. To make this a more usable power-up object, let's add a model to it that players can see.

-    You can choose whatever you would like and would fit your game, but in this case I am going to use a classic gem.
+    You can choose whatever you would like and would fit your game, but in this case the class gem is used.

     1. In the **Core Content** tab, search for "diamond" and drag the `Gem - Diamond 6-Sided Polished` into your Project Hierarchy.